 "Because I don't want to go on-and I don't want to marry."
+"How many times have you offered to marry me, and I

-"How many times have you offered to marry me-and I wouldn't?"
+"How many times have you offered to marry me, and I wouldn't?"

-"I know-but I want us to break off."
+"I know; but I want us to break off."

 There was silence for a moment or two, while he dug viciously at the earth.
 She bent her head, pondering.
 He was an unreasonable child.
 He was like an infant which, when it has drunk its fill, throws away and smashes the cup.
-She looked at him feeling she could get hold of him and wring some consistency out of him.
+She looked at him, feeling she could get hold of him and wring some consistency out of him.
 But she was helpless.
-Then she cried:
+Then she cried :

 "I have said you were only fourteen-you are only four!"
 He still dug at the earth viciously.
+He heard

+He still dug at the earth viciously.
 He heard.
 "You are a child of four," she repeated in her anger.

-He did not answer, but said in his heart 'All right, if I'm a child of four, what do you want me for.
-I don't want another mother.'
+He did not answer, but said in his heart: "All right; if I'm a child of four, what do you want me for?
+I don't want another mother."
 But he said nothing to her, and there was silence.